Siemens says to make offer for Alstom

-FRANKFURT, April 29 Germany's Siemens said on Tuesday it has decided to make an offer to French peer Alstom if it is given four weeks' time to do due diligence.
+FRANKFURT Germany's Siemens (SIEGn.DE) said on Tuesday it has decided to make an offer to French peer Alstom (ALSO.PA) if it is given four weeks' time to do due diligence.

 "The prerequisite for this offer is that Alstom agrees to give Siemens access to the company's data room and permission to interview the management during a period of four weeks, to enable Siemens to carry out a suitable due diligence," said in a statement.